-The best golf watch can be a real game changer.
-Imagine playing every hole of any course as if it was your regular, which you know like the back of your golf glove.
+The best golf watch can be a real game-changer.
+Every hole of any course feels like it's your regular, which you know like the back of your golf glove.
 That's because the best golf GPS watches act like a sort of Google Maps for every course you visit.
 Big names like Garmin, Bushnell and SkyCaddie have been working for decades on perfecting this tech, which makes it easy to pick the right club for every shot.
 All you need to do is hit the ball in the right direction – admittedly, easier said than done at times.

 Knowledge is power, so they say, and that's certainly true when it comes to golf.
-If you know exactly how far you are from the pin, no matter where you are, then you can make a more informed decision on which club to use and how to swing.
-Essentially, a golf GPS watch could make the difference between a perfect shot and one that costs you another swing.
+If you know exactly how far you are from the pin, no matter where you are, you can make a more informed decision on which club to use and how to swing.
+Essentially, a golf GPS watch could distinguish between a perfect shot and one that costs you another swing.

-Of course the golf watch also helps take a load off your mind so you can stay relaxed and focused.
+Of course, the golf watch also helps take a load off your mind so you can stay relaxed and focused.
 It does this by counting your strokes for you, in many cases, so there's no need to keep a scorecard.
-More advanced models will even measure your swing details and some offer tips on how you can make improvements to your game.
-If you've already invested in the best golf bag, best golf balls, best driver and best golf shoes, a good golf GPS watch can be the thing that help you take your game a step further.
-Don't forget your best golf waterproofs either.
+More advanced models will even measure your swing details, and some offer tips on how you can make improvements to your game.
+If you've already invested in the best golf bag, best golf balls, best driver, and best golf shoes, a good golf GPS watch can be the thing that helps you take your game a step further.
+Don't forget your best golf waterproofs, either.

-The best golf watches we've tested and who they're best suited to
+The best golf watches to buy right now

 The Garmin Approach S62 is the company's flagship golfing watch, which means it's not cheap but you get a lot for your money.
 The screen is a large 1.3-inch colour display that's built for outdoors; even in bright sunlight it offers at-a-glance clarity.
 You'll see all sorts from wind speed and direction to green view previews and blind pinpointing when you can't see your target.
 The watch will keep going on GPS mode for over 20 hours and is supported by an app for even more in depth data and analysis from your phone during or after your round.